You are here:

 The ProSens was specially developed to carry out reliable dust measurement on clean sides after filters.

-- Dust measurement also in large channel diameters
+- Dust measurement in any channel, including large diameter

-- Output of dust concentration as absolute value
+- Output of dust level as a trend or absolute value

 - Measurement of dust concentration at high temperatures